jeffThompson/PhysicalComputing/Week03_Buttons/Demos/02-Debouncing.md

     print('released!')
 ```

-Way easier!
+Way easier than the state change code!
 Circuit Python keeps track of the button's previous state for us and handles (behind the scenes) a process of ignoring inputs after the state of the button changes for a short period.

 > 🙋‍♀️ What do `rose` and `fell` mean?
-In physical computing, we often refer to `True` as `high` and `False` as `low`.
+In physical computing, we often refer to `True` as `high` and `False` as `low` &larr; think `1` and `0`, electricity and none.
 This means the state of our button is "rising" when it goes from low to high and "falling" when it goes from high to low!
-(Thinking about our circuit this makes sense too.
-When the button is pressed, we go from no electricity to electricity flowing: low to high.
-When the button is released, we go from electricity to none: high to low.)

 ***